gsoules/MkDocs/digital-archive/docs/relationships/reference-items.md

 ![Three photographs of the same woman](reference-items-4.jpg)

+Four of the Reference items shown above have a manila colored matte around the image to indicate that the photo is the [cover image](/relationships/reference-items/#cover-images-for-reference-items) for the Reference item.
+Item 13772 is also a Reference item, but it has no cover image.

 As you can see, Reference Items are simple, but powerful.
 If you have not done so already, be sure to learn about the [Archive Relational Model](/relationships/archive-relational-model/) to understand relationships in general.